Iremidee/AZ500_Lab_01_Role-based_Access_Control/README.md

 * Assigned the Virtual Machine Contributor role to the Service Desk group.

 For all the resources in this lab, I used the East US region.
+## Summary
+This project demonstrate the process of implementing Role-Based Access Control (RBAC) in Azure by creating Azure users and groups, as well as assigning roles to groups to manage access permissions effectively.

+I managed user access through different methods, including the Azure portal, PowerShell, and Azure CLI.
 ## Documentation
 * I used the official Azure documentation
 * Reference: https://microsoftlearning.github.io/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.html